-These bars are hard to understand at first.
+These stands may be hard to understand at first.
 What benefits do you get from gripping these instead of pushing off the floor?
 Actually, there are many.

 These bands are so versatile, and they are compact and perfect to bring along on a trip.
 They are also very affordable but can add powerful results to your calisthenics workouts.
 They come in various weights or degrees of resistance and can be wrapped and stretched in any way needed.